 In the host project, you must configure firewall rules and routes to enable connectivity to new resources.
 Because other services can use the same Shared VPC network, these rules can allow or deny connectivity between your different services.

 The following list is a general outline of the onboarding process.
-You must complete this process for each managed services that will offer private connectivity.
+You must complete this process for each managed service that will offer private connectivity.
 Contact your Google representative for more information.

 Create a peering management service.